ShreesonParajuli/Soccer-Anagram/README.md

 # Soccer-Anagram
-A game where you have to unscramble a soccer player name.
-You will get their name in different order and you have to find out the correct soccer player name and solve it.
+The Soccer Anagram Game is a fun and interactive web-based game where users guess the names of soccer players from scrambled letters.
+The goal is to help users test their soccer knowledge to see if they know them or not.
+You will get hints everytime you get wrong per person and there is a 30 second timer to make pressure for you if you don't know them.